Doty Ravine Preserve

 When the property was acquired by Placer Land Trust much of Doty Ravine’s floodplain was open pasture with scattered trees or blackberry bramble.
 Restoration along the upper portion of Doty Ravine began in 2008, with 5000 trees planted in a 20-acre area.
 Beavers have also reshaped this upper portion of the ravine, rerouting the stream’s flow and inundating much of the floodplain.

-Restoration is ongoing along the lower portion of the ravine to restore the riparian ecosystem and reconnect the floodplain.
+Current restoration efforts, with the support from US Fish and Wildlife's Partners for Fish and Wildlife Program, is ongoing along the lower portion of the ravine to restore the riparian ecosystem and reconnect the floodplain.
 A levee remains along lower sections of the ravine.
-Portions of this were removed in the summer of 2016 and 2017, restoring the creek's access to its historic floodplain.
+Portions of the levee have been breached, restoring the creek's access to its historic floodplain.
 Access to the lower floodplain is aided by the addition of beaver dam analogues (BDAs) at key locations near levee breaches.
 In total, the ravine and adjacent floodplain include 73-acre area where this assessment was run.

 Scoring Habitat Attributes

 The HQT tracks a number of habitat attributes that are important to the species.
 Over time, restoration actons will improve these attributes and benefit our target species.
 We track progess against our projections below.